-Before we can tackle the task of curing the biting, we must first explore the reasons behind the toothy-attacks...do any of these seem familiar?
+Before we can tackle the task of stopping the cat bites, we must first explore the reasons behind the toothy-attacks…do any of these seem familiar?

 Stop Petting Me!

 Any person that has ever been owned by a cat can probably attest to the petting induced aggression bite.
 This is when you are happily petting your feline friend and he “suddenly” turns and clamps his teeth down on your hand.
 Although, it may seem to have suddenly come out-of-the-blue, if you were paying attention to your cat’s body language, he was most likely showing you signs of being irritated before the nip occurred.
 These signs can include;

 - Shifting of body positions

 - Purring stops

 - May emit a meow or even a growl

 If you fail to heed these many “warnings” then your cat will most often resort to the only other way it has of communicating its displeasure…biting!